By Steve Smethurst

 He adds that it’s also important to factor in portfolio charges.
 “Investment portfolios can add around 2% a year in overall costs,” he says.
 “On the plus side, there are likely to be years when your living costs fall as your career progresses and you earn more.
 So, some of the costs you will be able to pay out of future surplus income when needed.”

 Finally, he says that as well as for planning for education costs, don’t forget to ensure your income continues or your wealth is unharmed, no matter what happens to your health.
-“Check you have sufficient income protection and life insurance in case bad things happen.
-Should you fall seriously ill, an income protection policy will pay you an income until the contract age or you recover and return to work.”
+“Check you have sufficient Income Protection Insurance and life insurance in case bad things happen.
+Should you fall seriously ill, Income Protection Insurance will pay you an income until the contract age or you recover and return to work.”

 Safeguard their schooling